 Question: How were projects selected for the Parks and Connections program?

 Answer: The City of Tucson used the Tucson Parks and Recreation System Master Plan, as well as individual park master plans, to identify Parks projects for Proposition 407.
 The Connections projects make use of the City of Tucson Bicycle Boulevard Master Plan, the Pima County Regional Trail System Master Plan, and previously vetted Pedestrian Safety and Walkability Projects, to identify Connections projects.
 The development of the master plans used a variety of methods to gather extensive community and stakeholder input.

-Question: If Proposition 407 is approved by voters, when can the community expect to see improvements?
+Question: When can the community expect to see improvements?

 Answer: Because the City's goal is to maintain the current secondary tax at the existing rate, new bonds will be issued in July 2020 as old bond debt is retired.
 Prior to issuance, City staff will work with community members to design upcoming improvements.

-Question: If Proposition 407 is approved by voters, what about oversight and accountability for Proposition 407 funding and projects?
+Question: What about oversight and accountability for Proposition 407 funding and projects?

 Answer: A Parks and Connections Citizens' Bond Oversight Commission will examine the expenditures to ensure the funds are spent as directed by voters.

 Question: Once Parks and Connections Bond projects are completed, how will new maintenance needs be met?